vturovets/smart-comp-web/README.md

    - API: http://localhost:8000 (FastAPI app)
    - Redis: localhost:6379 from your host; inside Compose services refer to it as `redis://redis:6379/*`

-## Backend development

-Create a virtual environment, install dependencies, and run the API:

-## Run the API locally (through Intellij IDEA PowerShell):
+## How to launch the application locally (through Intellij IDEA PowerShell)

 ### Terminal A — start Redis (Docker)